cbisiere/tiny-prolog2/README.md

 ## Overview
 The interpreter handles classical Prolog rules, expressed in so-called "Marseille syntax".
-Being a simple implementation exercice, it offers no built-in functions or other advanced features.
+Being a simple implementation exercice, it offers only a few built-in functions and no advanced features.

 The source code contains detailed comments (though in French) about the implementation (parsing and execution).